How Technology is Enhancing Virtual Music Classes

 11. Easy Access to Global Resources and Inspiration

-Technology gives students access to endless resources:
+Technology in Virtual Music Classes gives students access to endless resources:

 YouTube masterclasses